 We were formed in 2014 as One Water Marine Holdings, LLC, a Delaware limited liability company, through the combination of Singleton Assets & Operations, LLC, a Georgia limited liability company, d/b/a Singleton Marine ("Singleton Marine"), and Legendary Marine, LLC, a Florida limited liability company ("Legendary Marine"), which created a marine retail platform that collectively owned and operated 19 stores.
 Since the combination in 2014, we have acquired a total of 40 additional stores through 17 acquisitions.
-Our current portfolio as of September 1, 2019 consists of 21 different local and regional dealer groups.
+Our current portfolio as of December 1, 2019 consists of 21 different local and regional dealer groups.
+Because of this, we believe we are the fastest growing and largest premium recreational boat retailer in the United States based on number of stores and total boats sold.
 While we have opportunistically opened new stores in select markets, we believe that it is generally more effective economically and operationally to acquire existing stores with experienced staff and established reputations.